Topics as Clusters of Citation Links to Highly Cited Sources: The Case of Research on International Relations: Experiments

 For any selected Ward cluster of co-cited sources the set of citation links to all its sources was used as a seed subgraph for link clustering.
 PsiMinL first makes a deterministic local search starting from a seed and then an evolutionary search.
 For a second run of memetic search I made additional seed subgraphs from intersections and unions of valid clusters.
 I also used selected core-periphery structures constructed by applying CPLC on valid clusters as seed subgraphs.

 In all previous experiments we had fixed the resolution parameter on one level: $r=1/3$.
 Here I allowed for several levels of resolution.
 First, resolution parameter $r=1/20$ was chosen, which separates all clusters that differ in at least 1/20 of their links.
 For each seed, 16 independent evolutions were started with populations of eight individual connected subgraphs given as link sets.
 An evolution was stopped when during 100 generations the best individual could not be improved.
 In the next phase, the eight best of 16 resulting individuals formed a new population.
-This was repeated until most of the 16 evolutions gave the same result.\footnote{Further technical parameters are documented here: \url{https://zenodo.org/deposit/3964602}.
-The parameters used had been proven as suitable in a series of previous experiments but until now no systematic exploration of the parameter space of PsiMinL was made.}
+This was repeated until most of the 16 evolutions gave the same result.\footnote{The parameters used are listed in Table \ref{tab:parameters} (in Appendix, on p.\;\pageref{tab:parameters}).
+They had been proven as suitable in a series of previous experiments but until now no systematic exploration of the parameter space of PsiMinL was made.}

+Then, the whole procedure was repeated but now with a larger resolution parameter $r$ and using the results of the first run as seeds.
+I made such iterations on resolution levels with $r = 1/10, 1/5, 1/4, 1/3$.
+In each step of iteration a stronger condition for validity was applied than in the step before.
+All valid link clusters for, e.g., $r=1/4$ are also valid for $r=1/5$ but not the other way round.
+The workflow of the whole procedure including pre- and post-processing is visualised in Figure \ref{fig:workflow}.
+The details of the PsiMinL algorithm have been notated as pseudocode by \shortciteN[p.\;1094]{havemann_memetic_2017}.
+To give an impression of memetic evolution, the search path starting from a large seed is described and visualised in Appendix (p.\;\pageref{sec:seed.296}).